PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 The `Pipebox<T>` provides the implementation of `IPipebox<TContext, TConfig>`, which is the engine that runs a specified pipeline with a `PipelineContext<T>`.

-See more information about the members of `IPipebox<TContext, TConfig>`.
+See the [IPipebox<TContext, TConfig>] for more information about the interface members.

 ### PipeboxContext